markgordon22/Travel-Tips-Ireland/README.md

 # User Goals

-* As a user, I want to find contact details for the Travel website.
+* As a user, I want to find contact details for the travel website.
 * As a user, I want to find an about page where the user can read a brief description of Ireland.
 * As a user, I want to find the travel destinations that the company are advertising.
 * As a user, I want to find information about the particular destinations being advertised.